-The Petroleum Safety Authority (PSA) has slapped Vår Energi, previously Eni Norge, with a safety order after an audit of follow-up and management of electrical facilities on the Goliat FPSO offshore Norway.
+The Petroleum Safety Authority (PSA) has slapped Vår Energi, recently formed through a merger of Point Resources and Eni Norge, with a safety order after an audit of follow-up and management of electrical facilities on the Goliat FPSO offshore Norway.

 The audit was conducted from October 15 to 19 and followed up how the company was complying with technical, operational and organizational regulatory requirements for electrical facilities on the Goliat floating production, storage, and offloading (FPSO) unit in the Barents Sea.